corretto/amazon-corretto-crypto-provider/DEVELOPMENT-GUIDE.md

     A developer should be able to look at an implementation and *know* it is correct with minimal reasoning or justification.
     By implication, this means that you shouldn't be clever.
     This principle sometimes needs to be sacrificed to support higher priority tenets.
 When this happens, we must do the following:
-    1. Isolation of complexity.
+    1. Isolate complexity.
 (So that only a few methods or a single file is hard to understand.)
-    2. Testing to prove correctness.
+    2. Test to prove correctness.
 (While we must always do this, it is even more critical here.)
-    3. Comments explaining exactly what is going on.
+    3. Comment to explain exactly what is intended and, when appropriate, why a particular technique was choseen.
     Examples: ([ConstantTime](https://github.com/corretto/amazon-corretto-crypto-provider/blob/develop/src/com/amazon/corretto/crypto/provider/ConstantTime.java) and its [tests](https://github.com/corretto/amazon-corretto-crypto-provider/blob/develop/tst/com/amazon/corretto/crypto/provider/test/ConstantTimeTests.java), [Janitor](https://github.com/corretto/amazon-corretto-crypto-provider/blob/develop/src/com/amazon/corretto/crypto/provider/Janitor.java) and its [tests](https://github.com/corretto/amazon-corretto-crypto-provider/blob/develop/tst/com/amazon/corretto/crypto/provider/test/JanitorTest.java))

 # Important and Unique Components